 Press Conference by Security Council President on Programme of Work for December

-The Security Council’s programme for December features an open debate on security in the context of terrorism and climate change, as well as several thematic briefings, including one by the United Nations High Commissioner for Refugees, its President for the month told a Headquarters press conference today.
+The Security Council’s programme for December features an open debate on a new orientation for reformed multilateralism, as well as a briefing on the principles and way forward for a global counter-terrorism approach, its President for the month told a Headquarters press conference today.

 Ruchira Kamboj (India) said the Minister for External Affairs of India will chair an open debate on 14 December where Member States can exchange ideas on how to inject new life into multilateralism and ensure that they have adequate tools to address the challenges of the future.

 On 15 December, the Minister will chair a briefing on a global counter-terrorism approach, enabling the Council to take stock and build on a special meeting of its Counter-Terrorism Committee, which took place in Mumbai and Delhi in October, she said.
 India is the Committee’s current Chair.

 Two side events are planned, she said.
 On 14 December, a bust of Mahatma Gandhi, to be placed on the North Lawn of Headquarters, will be unveiled in the presence of the Secretary-General, the Minister for External Affairs and other Council members.
 The second side event will be the launch of the Group of Friends on Accountability for Crimes Against United Nations Peacekeepers, which will keep a spotlight on the issue of safety and security of peacekeepers, she said.